BlackCraze/GameResourceBot/SETUP-long.md

 	- explaining something above it, to help you understand what you're doing.
 - Either way, it's definitely important!!

+Finally, all the main step numbers (the ones in heading-size font) in this guide use sentence case--that is, they are capitalised like any ordinary sentence would be.
+This will become an important clue for you later.

 ## ***SUPER-SPECIAL, SUPER-IMPORTANT NOTE***

 During this process, you WILL encounter technical terms, both within this guide and without.